Top 10 Best Plank Exercises For Six-pack (2024)

 Plank twist also increases your isometric strength, that is in your abs and core muscles.
 Plank hip twists and side plank twists are their types.

-How to do a plank twist
+How to do a Plank Twist

 • Start with a plank position with your elbows on the ground, on your toes with your stomach off the ground.
 Keep your back upright.